allardjun/MCSBBootcampDry/Day 1/git-lecture.md

 Now that we've created something we want to keep, let's commit it.

+Go to the root of your repo (`cd ..` if you're in the mywork folder)

 `git status` should reveal that you have changes to your repo.

 The commit process has two steps: staging and committing.